adewg/ICAR/generic-data-exchange-api.md

 # Generic Data Exchange API

-This API specification defines a protocol for how a client can consume data from a server and update a local database or store.
+This API specification defines a protocol for how a client can consume data from a server and update a local database or store; or push data to a remote endpoint and modify a collection of resources.

 A compliant server exposes a number of datasets.
-Each dataset contains resources of one or more type.
-Each dataset exposes a feed of changes.
-Each change is represented as the latest representation of an resource that has been created, modified or deleted.
+Each dataset contains resources of one or more type and exposes a feed of changes.
+Each change is represented as the latest representation of a resource that has been created, modified or deleted.
 Each resource has unique identity across all resources in all datasets exposed by a single server.

 ## Motivation

-The main motivation of this API is to enable the synchronisation of ICAR resources between compliant services in a generalised manner and without clients needing to be location.
-This supports use cases such as volume exchange of resources about many locations between data aggregators.
+The main motivation of this API is to enable the synchronisation of ICAR resources between compliant services in a generalised manner and without clients needing to be location aware.

-As they API is generic and not bound by resource type this API also enables the addition and exchange of new ICAR resource types without need for API revision.
+As the API is generic and not bound by resource type this API enables the addition and exchange of new ICAR resource types without need for API revision.

+As the API supports both PULL and PUSH semantics it can be used in a composable way to meet many use case, e.g. from farm to aggregator (push) and between aggregators (pull).

+The API is designed to be super simple and bring a low bar of entry to any software to enable it to participate in a data sharing eco-system.
+There are just 4 endpoints defined in this API yet that is enough to enable the exchange of any form of ICAR resource.

 ## Concepts